You may be in the heart of winter, but that doesn’t mean your garden has to look boring!

-- Grasses tend to bounce back well from our tough weather: gusty winds, hail, surprise snowstorms… (Gotta love western gardening!)
+2) Grasses tend to bounce back well from our tough weather: gusty winds, hail, surprise snowstorms… Gotta love the intermountain West!

-- They tend to grow well in our poor western soils, so you have less work.
+3) They tend to grow well in our poor western soils, so they’re less work.

 While you don’t plant grasses in the winter, our coldest months are a great time to take photos of grasses you like.

 When you’re out walking your dog or dashing to the grocery store, pull out your phone and snap a pic if you see grasses you think are pretty in the winter.

 Create a folder on your phone called “Garden Inspiration.”